raquo/Airstream/README.md

 #### Debugging Operators

-Observable trait includes a few operators for debugging:
+Observable trait includes a few operators for debugging events:
 * `debugLog` (log events)
 * `debugBreak` (invoke a JS debugger on every event)
 * `debugSpy` (call a function on every event)